Gasoline Prices Will Stay High

 - 1Kiplinger's Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 7ENERGY: Crude oil trading from $35 to $40 per barrel in coming weeks - currently readingKiplinger's latest forecast on the direction of energy prices
+- 7Gasoline Prices Will Stay High - currently readingKiplinger's latest forecast on the direction of energy prices